-Dahlia pinnata is the national flower of Mexico.
-It is a perennial herbaceous plant up to 4 feet (1.2 m), with a rhizome and tuberous roots.
-The stem is erect being branched only in the inflorescence.
-The leaves are usually simple, with leaflets that are ovate and up to 4 inches (10 cm) long.
-The 2 to 8 flower heads have a diameter of up to 4 inches (10 cm) on up to 6 inches (15 cm) long stems.
-The 8 florets are up to 2 inches (5 cm) long, ovate and pink to deep purple.
+Dahlia pinnata is a perennial herbaceous plant, up to 4 feet (1.2 m), with a rhizome and tuberous roots.
+It is the national flower of Mexico.
+The stem is erect, being branched only in the inflorescence.
+Leaves are usually simple, with ovate, up to 4 inches (10 cm) long leaflets.
+The 2 to 8 flower heads have a diameter of up to 4 inches (10 cm) and appear on up to 6 inches (15 cm) long stems.
+The eight florets are up to 2 inches (5 cm) long, ovate and pink to deep purple.
 The flowering period extends from July to October.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 Feed Dahlias about once a month with an organic fertilizer lower in nitrogen and higher in phosphorus and potassium, such as 1-2-2 ratio.
 With enough compost, your Dahlias will do fine without fertilizer.
 Make sure your Dahlias get an inch of water per week.
 Keep track of rainfall so that the water is consistent.

 Clip off spent blossoms to encourage more blooming.
 While optional, some gardeners remove many of the flower buds to focus the plant's energy on fewer, larger, and showier blooms with long stems.
 The flower buds come in clusters of three.
 If desired, remove the two side buds, allow the middle one to grow, and keep pinching off any more side buds that form along the end of the stem.